EpicWebs/compass-test/README.md

 ==========

 ##GETTING STARTED##
-This is just a test repository on setting Grunt for running tasks.
+This is just a test repository on using Grunt for running tasks.

 ####REQUIREMENTS####
 - Install node.js on your machine